getsentry/snuba/README.md

 take some time to complete.
 Running with --force assumes that any consumers filling the corresponding table are stopped and no new data is being written to the table as the migration is taking place.
+- Running this without the --force flag, will only execute the migrations if none are blocking.
 - If you are running `snuba devserver`, this command automatically run when the devserver is started and there is no need to manage migrations manually.